Measuring sales velocity is a fundamental aspect of business planning.

 - Does lead velocity change within a channel over time?

 Buyer roles can impact on deal velocity, and these insights can change your approach to new deals.
 Here are a few examples:

 - Does engaging a new prospect with the CXO create a faster sale than through a Director-level contact?

-- Do groups of deals have different buying teams?
+- Or, do groups of deals have different buying teams?

-- Do specific roles or titles get involved at different stages of these deal?
+- Are specific roles or titles involved at different stages of these deal?

 - Do these buying teams move through the funnel at different speeds?

-This is a great way measure experiments with targeted messaging at each stage of your funnel.
+This is a great way to measure and plan experiments with targeted messaging at each stage of your funnel.

 Sales Messaging & Sales Assets